12 Nov 2021 • 10 min read

 As an e-commerce retailer, it is an urgent decision for you to make, since it's only weeks away from the big day.
 But hold on.
 Don't hurry to make a choice.
 The first thing to make clear is what on earth is attacking your business?

 Your website is well structured; the design and images are carefully chosen; your ads attract the right people; your deals and coupons are appealing to your customers.
-But why is there still interference every now and then, like invalid coupons, mysteriously disappeared store inventory, a large amount of refund, etc. Those are called e-commerce fraud.
+But why is there still interference every now and then, like invalid coupons, mysteriously disappearing store inventory, a large amount of refund, etc?
+Those are called e-commerce fraud.
 There are actually many tips to prevent digital fraud out there.

 According to statistics from a Forbes report, nearly all online retail stores have been impacted by e-commerce fraud.

-Here's a commonly seen e-commerce fraud checklist for retailers from what I learn from 2020 online fraud in holiday shopping season.
+Here's a commonly seen e-commerce fraud checklist for retailers from what I learned from 2020 online fraud in the holiday shopping season.

 A form of online identity theft where a malicious actor illegally takes ownership of online accounts and gains access to confidential data.